Gwen McCrae: 2000s and beyond

 In 2004, McCrae released her first gospel album.
 In 2008, rap DJ and producer Madlib released his album, WLIB AM: King of the Wigflip which includes the song "Gamble on Ya Boy", based on a "I Found Love" sample, from McCrae's album, Melody of Life.

 In 2005, McCrae teamed up with the Soulpower organization, which is also responsible for the comebacks of Marva Whitney, Lyn Collins, Martha High, Bobby Byrd and RAMP.
 Her collaboration with Soulpower resulted in various live performances with the Soulpower All-Stars.

 In 2007, she appeared on several songs on Sounding Rick’s “Living in the Acoustic Projects” and again on his 2009 album “Blabbermouth”.

 Gwen McCrae released her latest single "Now I Found Love" in December 2010, released through Plain Truth Entertainment.
 "Now I Found Love" was mixed and produced by Steve Sola and composed by David Seagal.

 In June 2012, after performing on stage in England, she had a stroke which resulted in paralysis on the left side of her body and the inability to walk.

+McCrae died at a care home in Miami on February 21, 2025, at the age of 81.